SamirsGit/samirsgit.gitub.io/_posts/2025-01-08-Cyberdefenders2.markdown

 **Q2** What is the domain name of the attacker server?

 - **Domain**: nocomcom.com, found in previous values under HTTP hostname, also known as the Command & Control domain in this scenario.

+**Note:**

 **Q3** What is the IP address of the targeted system in this breach?